cloud-gov/pages-redirects/README.md

 #### Pipeline credentials
 Concourse CI integrates directly with [Credhub](https://docs.cloudfoundry.org/credhub/) to provide access to credentials/secrets at job runtime.
 When a job is started, Concourse will resolve the parameters within the pipeline with the latest credentials using the double parentheses notation (ie. `((<credential-name>))`).
 See more about the [credentials lookup rules](https://concourse-ci.org/credhub-credential-manager.html#credential-lookup-rules).

-Some credentials in this pipeline are "compound" credentials that use the pipeline's instance variable in conjuction with its parameterized variables to pull the correct Credhub credentials based on the pipeline instance.
+Some credentials in this pipeline are "compound" credentials that use the pipeline's instance variable in conjunction with its parameterized variables to pull the correct Credhub credentials based on the pipeline instance.
 The following parameters are used in the proxy pipeline:

 |Parameter|Description|Is Compound|
 --- | --- | --- |